ajdecon/ajdecon.github.com/_posts/2012-11-03-the-hpc-cluster-software-stack.markdown

     [ajdecon@exp ~]$ echo $PATH
     /opt/openmpi-1.6.2/bin:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/home/ajdecon/bin

+### <a id="automate"></a>Automating software builds (added 2013-04-23) ###

+When you start building a large number of libraries of different versions around, you may encounter an ugly truth: the build process for many scientific and HPC packages sucks.

+Many scientific applications have complex custom build processes which deviate from the simple `./configure && make && make install` you might wish for, and it can be difficult to get all the dependencies sorted out properly.
+And even when you do get them built, many applications and libraries are updated frequently with new features you want, making the software build challenge an ongoing issue.

+For these reasons, many HPC sites make use of some method for automating the process of building and updating software which is distributed as source.
+Keeping a large library of home-grown scripts is not uncommon, and Oak Ridge National Lab has a system called [SWTools](http://www.olcf.ornl.gov/center-projects/swtools/) which is used in a number of places.

+My current favorite tool for this problem is called [EasyBuild](https://github.com/hpcugent/easybuild).
+EasyBuild provides a convenient framework for automating most software build processes via Python, as well as a fairly large library of existing recipes for a variety of common applications.
+If it knows how to build the dependencies of a given package, it will build those too...
+And it will automatically generate Module files with the right dependencies set up as well, to make your new software easy to use.

+Even more interesting (for those of us with demanding users), EasyBuild works just as well in a user's home directory as it does installing in a system location, and it will cheerfully create a local repository of software installs complete with generated Module files.
+Handy for both the users and the admins!

+For more details I suggest checking out the [EasyBuild wiki](https://github.com/hpcugent/easybuild/wiki) on GitHub.

 ### <a id="scheduling"></a>Cluster scheduler ###

 HPC clusters are often expensive systems, and it's important to make efficient use